VerifiedGiveaways/vg/README.md

 # Local Development Workflow

-Always start by running a local instance of the Internet Computer blockchain from the root of your internet_identity folder and in a dedicated terminal:
+If you are running a local II provider, always start by running a local instance of the Internet Computer blockchain from the root of your II project folder and in a dedicated terminal:
   ```bash
   dfx start --background
   ```

+If you skipped the II provider setup, run the above command from the root of the vg project folder in a dedicated terminal.

 After making changes to VG canister code, run:
   ```bash